spinen/laravel-garbage-man/readme.md

         App\ModelTwo::class => 30,
     ],
 ```
-This would purge any ModelOne's, that were deleted over 14 days ago and any ModelTwo's that are were deleted over 30
+This would purge any ModelOnes that were deleted over 14 days ago and any ModelTwos that were deleted over 30 days ago.
-days ago.